top of page

 • Ask your best friend to hold you accountable to meet regularly with your wife/husband at least once a week for a meaningful conversation.

 One intimacy killer is to combine a serious discussion about a conflictive issue while on a fun date, during an intimate talk, or just before or right after the sexual experience.
 Plan your conflict discussions during the week at a specific time and day.
 There is a time and place for those all-important conflict resolution moments.
-It is not when you are needing to find more verbal intimacy.
+It is not when you need to find more verbal intimacy.

 Emotional Intercourse